Have you ever found that shirt or dress that fits just right only to wash it the first time and have it shrink a full size? Isn't it so frustrating!

 Read and Follow the Labels

 All clothing pieces come with a list of do's/don'ts of laundry, most labels will specify the best way to wash your clothes to avoid damages.
 Whether this means dry cleaning, washing at home, specific water temperatures or laundry cycle, it's important to pay attention.
 If the label indicates it has been pre-washed it will not shrink as much over the course of its life.
+Clothing garments that are made of natural fibers (think wool, cotton, bamboo) have more stretch and may shrink less than man-made fibers (acrylic, polyester, and nylon).

 Wash with Cold Water